 - Those, at the top, in the green box who are most likely to send us the sorts of immigrants we want and need;

 - Those, in the middle, in the orange box who will likely provide many good immigrants; and

-- Those, at the bottom, in the red box, which are unlikely to be able to offer us many of the sorts of immigrants that we want.
+- Those, at the bottom, in the red box, which will be unlikely to be able to offer us many of the sorts of immigrants that we want.